Police corruption: Denmark

-When asked specifically about public perceptions of police corruption, a rating of 2 was given (with 1 being least corrupt and 5 being most), which was lower than the perceived corruption in any other sector surveyed, other than education which also was rated a 2.
+When asked specifically about public perceptions of police corruption, a rating of 2 was given (with 1 being least corrupt and 5 being most), which was lower than the perceived corruption in any other sector surveyed, other than education, which was also rated a 2.

-Danish police have a respectable reputation of not being associated with corruption and the public have great trust in the Danish police force.
+Danish police have a respectable reputation of not being associated with corruption and the public has great trust in the Danish police force.
 Although corruption is a rarity amongst Danish Police, there are effective procedures in place for the investigation and punishment of any police corruption.
 The Danish Independent Police Complaint Authority was formed to handle any allegations (corruption or other matters) made against the police force.
 The Police Complaints Authority council and chief executive deliberate and make decisions, based upon complaints of police misconduct, independently of police and prosecutors.
 To ensure transparency, the council consists of two members of the general public, as well as the chair, who is a High Court Judge, an attorney, and a professor of jurisprudence.
 This council is reappointed every four years.
-Outlined in a very clear and simple document, is a guide of how complaints can be made by oneself, a bystander or on behalf of another.
-The document explains how lodging a complaint is free of charge and can be made in writing online or in person, or over the telephone, within six months of the relevant incident.
+Outlined in a very clear and simple document is a guide on how complaints can be made by oneself, a bystander, or on behalf of another.
+The document explains how lodging a complaint is free of charge and can be made in writing online, in person, or over the telephone, within six months of the relevant incident.

 In 2012, the Police Complaints Authority received 655 complaints, with most cases involving accusations of general misconduct such as traffic violations (e.g., speeding without activated police lights), excessive use of force during arrests, foul language, or illegitimate access to the police database (officers are only allowed to check the database in police cases they are directly involved in), whereas accusations of corruption were very rare.
-There were concerns surrounding the difficulty with the investigation of a number of the general misconduct incidents due to problems with identifying the involved officers.
+There were concerns surrounding the difficulty with the investigation of a number of general misconduct incidents due to problems with identifying the involved officers.
 This resulted in the suggestion of police officers wearing identity numbers on their uniforms.
 Uniform numbers were introduced in 2016.